 My business – Cadence Leadership – is really taking off but I will continue to make space for both cycling and Freshwalks as a priority and I remain thankful for MDP and the community for the ongoing motivation and encouragement they give me.

-This blog was authored by Dr Alastair Jones, a leadership development trainer and coach.
+Dr Alastair Jones is a leadership development trainer and coach.
 A scientist by background, he is currently developing opportunities within the Sci-Tech, Digital Start Up and FinTech communities, tailoring learning content for this fast paced context.